Azure/azure-sdk-for-js/sdk/communication/communication-jobrouter/README.md

-# Azure Communication Job Router client library for JavaScript
+# Azure Communication JobRouter client library for JavaScript

-The Job Router library is used for managing users and tokens for Azure Communication Services.
+The JobRouter library is used for managing users and tokens for Azure Communication Services.

 ## Getting started